sarathsdev/one.me/README.md

 1- screens - This file contains all the multiple pages of the application.
 2- utils - It contains the utilities/common functions of the application.
 3- main.dart - This is the starting point of application.
 All the application level configurations are defined here.
-4- ProductModel.dart - It defines what are the items present in the product model.
+4- ProductModel.dart - It defines what are the items present in a product model.
-5- generated_plugin_registrant.dart - It's auto generated file while setting up firebase for authentication.
+5- generated_plugin_registrant.dart - It's an auto generated file while setting up firebase for authentication.
 ```
 Project demo